-Turn the electronic input dial to obtain the desired shutter speed setting.
+2. Turn the electronic input dial to the desired shutter speed setting.

-- 3. Press the shutter button halfway to focus on the subject. - The shutter speed and aperture will be indicated on the LCD panel and in the viewfinder.
+- 3. Press the shutter button halfway to focus on the subject. - .
+The shutter speed and aperture will be indicated on the LCD panel and in the viewfinder

-•If the minimum aperture value of the lens blinks in the viewfinder, reduce the shutter speed by turning the electronic input dial until the blinking stops.
+•If the smallest aperture value (i.e.maximum aperture) of the lens blinks in the viewfinder, reduce the shutter speed by turning the electronic input dial until the blinking stops.

-If the maximum aperture value of the lens blinks in the viewfinder, increase the shutter speed by turning the electronic input dial until the blinking stops.
+•If the largest aperture value (i.e.minimum aperture) of the lens blinks in the viewfinder, increase the shutter speed by turning the electronic input dial until the blinking stops.